Why hasn't Table Tennis hasn't taken off in the US?

 Despite being incredibly hard to master, table tennis is relatively easy to pick up and play.
 All you need is a racket, a ball and a table and you're set!

 You can put several tables in a community hall, for instance, and its low-impact, non-contact playing style means that it's a viable sport for the elderly and those with disabilities.
-By developing table tennis at these grassroots levels, it can not only bring people together, but also keep people of all ages and abilities fit and healthy.
+By developing table tennis at these grassroots levels, it can not only bring people together, but also keep people of all ages and abilities fit an. d healthy

 Final Words